Self Care Tip: Schedule Yourself A Break

 How are you planning to love yourself this month?

-If you’d like to spend some time taking it easy and deeply relaxing in the company of others, come join me at It’s All Yoga on Tuesday nights at 7:15 for restorative yoga.
+If you’d like to spend some time taking it easy and deeply relaxing in the company of others, come join me at It’s All Yoga on Sunday afternoons for restorative yoga.

 Image Source: Pinterest